 With the health context, Business Intelligence (BI) solutions must be reinvented in the service of companies battered by the crisis.
 2021 promises many new things.
 The health crisis has put a spotlight on Business Intelligence.
 This set of decision support technologies, which has been around for decades and began to take off in the 1990s,

 With the health context, Business Intelligence (BI) solutions must be reinvented in the service of companies battered by the crisis.
-2021 promises many new things.
+2021 promises many

 The health crisis has put a spotlight on Business Intelligence.
 This set of decision support technologies, which has been around for decades and began to take off in the 1990s, has long been the preserve of great specialists such as Business Objects, SAP, Oracle, Qlik, and Microsoft.